-2.8.3 Ultrasound examination of the gallbladder and biliary tree
+4.8.3 Ultrasound examination of the gallbladder and biliary tree unfold the organ.
+It is good practice to examine the gallbladder both along its long and transverse axes.

 The gallbladder is normally situated inferior to the right lobe of the liver.
 Its size and shape vary.
 The gallbladder neck usually sits in the gallbladder fossa and the fundus is frequently mobile, dependent upon patient position.